robinhultman/generator-biztalk/README.md

 npm install -g generator-biztalk
 ```

-Then generate your new project:
+Go to the folder where you want to create your BizTalk solution then generate your new project:

 ```bash
 yo biztalk